Vietnamese Revolutionary Youth League: Growth of Thanh Nien

-The League expanded quite slowly in 1925, and picked up momentum only with the student strikes.
+The League expanded quite slowly in 1925 and picked up momentum only with the student strikes.
 They began their recruitments by setting recruiting points in ports and on the Chinese border.
-Some of the early members were children adopted by former members of Tam Tam Xa, like Ly Phong Duc, Ly Tri Thong and Ly Ung Tuan, who were brought to Guangzhou from Siam in 1920 by Le Hong Son and Ho Tung Mau.
-New recruits would be brought to Pham Hong Thai’s tomb, to pledge their loyalty to the League, although the League discouraged his terrorist tactics.
-In September 1926, Nguyen Luong Bang, one of the earliest Thanh Nien recruits, volunteered to return Vietnam to recruit new members.
-With Nguyen Ai Quoc's instructions, he attempted to look for friends and relatives in his home village or in the city and led them to multi-help associations or fraternal associations.
-He tried to bring up the subject of colonial oppression and the importance of unity in his conversation to the potential participants of the League.
+Some of the early members were children adopted by former members of Tam Tam Xa, like Ly Phong Duc, Ly Tri Thong, and Ly Ung Tuan, who were brought to Guangzhou from Siam in 1920 by Le Hong Son and Ho Tung Mau.
+New recruits would be brought to Pham Hong Thai's tomb to pledge their loyalty to the League, although the League discouraged his terrorist tactics.
+In September 1926, Nguyen Luong Bang, one of the earliest Thanh Nien recruits, volunteered to return to Vietnam to recruit new members.
+With Nguyen Ai Quoc's instructions, he attempted to look for friends and relatives in his home village or the city and led them to multi-help or fraternal associations.
+He tried to bring up the subject of colonial oppression and the importance of unity in his conversation with the potential participants of the League.
 Most active people were recruited and expected to bring more adherents.
 Young Vietnamese who managed to escape arrest arrived in Guangzhou through Hong Kong in groups of ten or twenty.
 Many of them were students expelled from school because of joining strikes or made restless by the political ferment.
-The Lycée Albert Sarraut in Hanoi and the Franco-Annamite school of Nam Dinh were two most fertile recruiting grounds, for many recruits were from these two schools.
+The Lycée Albert Sarraut in Hanoi and the Franco-Annamite school of Nam Dinh were the two most fertile recruiting grounds, for many recruits were from these two schools.

 In 1927, recruitment into the League was at its peak, for young Vietnamese were extremely disaffected by the French authorities after the death of Phan Chu Trinh and the arrest of Nguyen An Ninh in March 1926.
 Many students from Cochinchina participated in the League, meeting up with their peers from Tonkin and Annam in Guangzhou.
-In March 1927, the fourth wave of trainees was gathering in Guangzhou; but unfortunately, Chiang Kai-shek’s April 12 coup and his sequent persecution of communists crushed their training.
+In March 1927, the fourth wave of trainees was gathering in Guangzhou; but, Chiang Kai-shek’s April 12 coup and his sequent persecution of communists crushed their training.
 Nguyen Ai Quoc fled to Moscow in June 1927.
 Main leaders like Ho Tung Mau and Le Hong Son were imprisoned.
 To escape KMT’s repression, the headquarters of the Revolutionary Youth League had to be moved to Wuhan and later to Hong Kong (Kowloon).
 Despite the radical political transition in Guangzhou (the breakup of CCP-KMT United Front), the League managed to continue some of its activities and military training in Guangzhou until the end of 1928.